Identifying the Free Boundary of a Stochastic, Irreversible Investment Problem via the Bank-El Karoui Representation Theorem

 {\textbf{Abstract.}} We study a stochastic, continuous time model on a finite horizon for a firm that produces a single good.
-We model the production capacity as an Ito diffusion controlled by a nondecreasing process representing the cumulative investment.
+We model the production capacity as an It\^o diffusion controlled by a nondecreasing process representing the cumulative investment.
 The firm aims to maximize its expected total net profit by choosing the optimal investment process.
 That is a singular stochastic control problem.

-We derive some first order conditions for optimality and we characterize the optimal solution in terms of the \textsl{base capacity} process $l^{*}(t)$, i.e. the unique solution of a Representation Problem in the spirit of Bank and El Karoui \cite{BankElKaroui}.

-Under Markovian assumptions we show that the base capacity is in fact deterministic and coincides with the free boundary $\hat{y}(t)$ of the optimal stopping problem naturally associated to the original singular control problem.
-This result allows us to obtain the continuity of the free boundary $\hat{y}(t)$ in the case of a Cobb-Douglas production function and of constant coefficients in the controlled capacity process.
+We derive some first order conditions for optimality and we characterize the optimal solution in terms of the \textsl{base capacity} process $l^{*}(t)$, i.e.\ the unique solution of a representation problem in the spirit of Bank and El Karoui \cite{BankElKaroui}.
+We show that the base capacity is deterministic and it is identified with the free boundary $\hat{y}(t)$ of the associated optimal stopping problem, when the coefficients of the controlled diffusion are deterministic functions of time.
+This is a novelty in the literature on finite horizon singular stochastic control problems.
+As a subproduct this result allows us to obtain an integral equation for the free boundary, which we explicitly solve in the infinite horizon case for a Cobb-Douglas production function and constant coefficients in the controlled capacity process.

 {\textbf{Key words}}: irreversible investment, singular stochastic control, optimal stopping, free boundary, Bank and El Karoui's Representation Theorem, base capacity.

 {\textbf{MSC2010 subsject classification}}: 91B70, 93E20, 60G40, 60H25.